Valour Canada

 Valour Canada is a Canadian not-for-profit organization.
 The organization is civilian-run, with a focus on fostering an appreciation for, and understanding of, military history.
 The organization was originally known as the Calgary Military Museums Society, a fund-raising organization for The Military Museums in Calgary.
 The CMMS rebranded as Valour Canada in 2012.
 The organization has been described as "(o)ne of the country's leading military history websites."

 Mandate

 The Calgary Military Museums Society was originally incorporated on March 13, 1987 as a not-for-profit charitable organization.
 Its original mandate was to raise funds to build the Museum of the Regiments which opened in 1991.
 CMMS helped fund additional renovations to the museum in 2006, including the addition of galleries devoted to the Navy and Air Force.
 This expanded focus led to the museum being renamed The Military Museums.

 In 2010, the CMMS ended its relationship with The Military Museums and in 2012 rebranded as Valour Canada.

 The stated purpose and mission of Valour Canada is to connect Canadians to their military heritage, by creating engaging programs to educate Canadians, with a focus on youth, about the importance of Canada's military history.

 Leadership

-Among past presidents are Tom Leppard.
-The current president is Peter J. Boyle who has served from January 2016.
+Among past presidents are Tom Leppard and Peter J. Boyle.
+The current president is John Q Adams who has served from May 2022.